masnugro/Junos/Paragon_Automation/PA2.5/local-LLM.md

 ## Step-by-step creating Local LLM and connect it to Routing Director LLM connector

-1. You can use Ubuntu 22.04 VM to host the LLM connector (this VM must reachable from Routing Director cluster)
+1. You can use Ubuntu 22.04 VM to host the LLM connector (this VM must be reachable from Routing Director cluster)
 2. Create 2 new folders (ollama and ollamaUI)
 3. Copy docker-compose.yml file to Ubuntu machine
 4. Install Docker containers: docker compose up -d